AmitHaritan1/ArmyServiceWithinAtRiskYouth/README.md

 ================

-Team name - Danielle Eldor, Shir Bernstein and Amit Haritan.
+Team name - Danielle Eldor, Shir Bernstein and Amit Haritan

-This Markdown file describes the data folder structure and organization ...
+This markdown file describes the data folder structure and organization ...

 Data feature list (valid features):

-# T3Army -
+# T3Army:

 This field indicates whether a child serve in the army or not.
 Missing values were ignored.